polyipseity/information/general/materialized view.md

 The pseudocode is as follows:

 1. initialization ::: Initialize $S$ to consist of the top view $\top$ only.
 2. looping condition ::: The looping condition depends on the constraint.
-For example, loop while the number of materialized has not exceeded the limit.
+For example, loop while the number of materialized views has not exceeded the limit.
 Another example is, loop while there exists an view not in $S$ such that materializing the view does not make the total cost of materialized views exceed the limit.
 Go to step 5 if the loop stops.
 3. selection with heuristic ::: Select an view not in $S$ such that the constraint is respected while maximizing a specific heuristic function.
 The heuristic function also depends on the constraint.
 For example, the heuristic function can be the benefit $B(v, S)$ of materializing the view if the number of materialized views is limited.
 Another example is, the benefit per view cost $B(v, S) / c_v$ of materializing the view if the total cost of materialized views is constrained.
 4. update ::: Add the view to $S$.
 Go to step 2.
 5. results ::: $S$ is the resulting view selection.

 To run the above algorithm manually, we can use {{a benefit table with the column headers being the _n_-th choice and row headers being the possible views to materialize}}.
 Fill in the benefit table from {{left to right, with advancing one column representing choosing one more view}}.
 When a view is selected, there is {{no need to further calculate its benefit in subsequent columns}}.
 Calculate the benefit {{with reference to the graph of relations between a set of views earlier}}.
 On completing an column, {{the view with the most benefit is selected}}.

 In details, when calculating the benefit for a view to be materialized, only consider {{the (direct and indirect) children of the view}}.
 For each considered child, find {{the least costly (direct or indirect) parent view that is materialized}}.
 Then, compare {{it to the new view to be materialized}}.
-If {{the new view is most costly}}, then {{the benefit for that child is 0}}.
+If {{the new view is more costly}}, then {{the benefit for that child is 0}}.
 Otherwise, {{the benefit for that child is the difference in cost}}.
 Finally, the benefit of materializing that view is {{the sum of all benefits for each individual child}}.

 > [!examples] benefit table example
 >